 - Occupational Therapy

-Question 7 How are the teachers in school helped to work with children a SEND and what training do they have?
+How are the teachers in school helped to work with children with a SEND and what training do they have?

 The SENDCO’S job is to support the class teacher in planning for children with SEND.

 - The school provides training and support to enable all staff to improve the teaching and learning of children, including those with SEND.
-This includes whole school training on SEND issues such as Autism Spectrum Disorder (ASD) and Speech and language difficulties.
+This includes whole school training on SEND issues such as Autism Spectrum Disorder (ASD), Speech and language difficulties and hearing impairments.

 Class Teachers plan lessons according to the specific needs of all groups of children in their class, and will ensure that your child’s needs are met.